AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/manage-group-statuses/delete-a-group-status.md

 # Delete a group status

-As a `group administrator`, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level or for a higher group in the hierarchy.
+As a group administrator, you can delete a status for a group that you manage if it is not configured as a required or locked status on the system level or for a higher group in the hierarchy.

 ## Access requirements